sketch7/FluentlyHttpClient/README.md

 ```

 #### Register multiple + share
-There are multiple ways how to register multiple clients.
-This is a nice way to do it.
+There are multiple ways how to register multiple http clients.
+The following is a nice way of doing it:

 ```cs
 fluentHttpClientFactory.CreateBuilder("platform")